aspose-total/Aspose.Total-Products/total/en/android-java/conversion/epub-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to XLTX in Android via Java" h2="Transform EPUB to XLTX within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate EPUB to XLTX conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert EPUB to XLSX.
-Secondly, you can convert XLSX to XLTX by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>

+The EPUB format is a popular format for e-books, which is widely used for digital publications.
+It is an open standard format that is used to create and publish digital books.
+However, the XLSX format is a Microsoft Excel file format that is used to store and exchange data.
+It is a popular format for storing and sharing data, and is widely used in business and educational settings.
+Therefore, it is often necessary to convert EPUB files to XLSX format in order to make the data more accessible and easier to share.

+<h2>How Aspose.Total Helps for EPUB to XLTX Conversion</h2>

+Aspose.Total for Android via Java is a powerful suite of APIs that can be used to integrate EPUB to XLTX conversion feature within your Android applications.
+It consists of two APIs: Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.
+Aspose.PDF for Android via Java can be used to convert EPUB to XLSX, while Aspose.Cells for Android via Java can be used to convert XLSX to XLTX.
+Both APIs are easy to use and provide a wide range of features that make it easy to convert EPUB to XLTX.
+Furthermore, Aspose.Total for Android via Java is a cost-effective solution that can be used to quickly and easily integrate EPUB to XLTX conversion feature within your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}